jswhit/pygrib/README.md

 * Clone the github repository, or download a source release from https://pypi.python.org/pypi/pygrib.

 * install dependencies (eccodes library, numpy, pyproj).
-On linux, this can be done via `pip install numpy pyproj; sudo apt-get install libeccodes-dev`.
+On linux, this can be done via `sudo apt-get install libeccodes-dev libproj-dev proj-bin; pip install numpy pyproj`.

 * Copy `setup.cfg.template` to `setup.cfg`, open in text editor, follow instructions in comments for editing.